Is sharing a few drinks while pregnant with family and friends on a special occasion okay?

 Women addicted to alcohol are putting not only their own health but also that of their newborns at great risk.
 Most doctors recommend total abstinence from alcohol during pregnancy.

-If you or someone close to you is struggling with alcohol addiction then you should highly consider an alcohol treatment program.
+If you or someone close to you is struggling with alcohol addiction, you should highly consider an alcohol treatment program.
 Today there are several drug and alcohol rehab centers throughout the country helping individuals overcome their alcoholism.

 More resources on the effects of alcohol during pregnancy: